Greetings and welcome to my family history journey!

 This is my attempt at publishing my discoveries with relatives far and wide as I learn new events about all the branches of my family tree.
 If you happen to be related to Andrew Jackson Blair or Bertha Childers of Bedford County, Pennsylvania, Charles Jackson Morgart or Margaret Wise, also of Bedford County, Pennsylvania, James Fairhurst, and Phoebe Boone, originally of Leigh, England, Mildred Laura Dunbar, originally of Potter County, Pennsylvania, then you may learn new facts about your relatives as they are all my great-grandparents whom I look forward to sharing with you!

-My other goal is to share tips on how to begin your own family search for those who are interested in learning about where they came from in this big world (that is much smaller than we think).
+Another goal is to share tips on how to begin your own family search for those who are interested in learning about where they came from in this big world (that is much smaller than we think).

-This blog is all about family history and history in general.
 I hope you will be entertained while I possibly find relatives on my more public family history journey.